Pain in advanced dementia

 When a person has poor short-term memory they may only be able to tell you if they are in pain at that moment – they may not remember if they had pain five minutes or five hours ago.
 Asking how severe pain is may also be difficult: ‘Does it hurt a lot?’ or ‘How much?’ may not be helpful, as often the person will not be able to describe how bad the pain is or how often it occurs.

 Be careful not to overload the person.
 If a person is asked a question again and again that they do not understand, they may become agitated and distressed.

-Spend time finding out from relatives or close friends of the person the usual signs to look out for when the person is in pain, discomfort or distress.
-For one person it may be a shout out, for another it may be that they become very quiet and withdrawn.
+Spend time finding out from relatives, close friends, or care staff that know the person well, what usual signs to look out for when the person is in pain, discomfort or distress.
+For one person it may be that they shout out; for another, it may be that they become very quiet and withdrawn.
 Knowing what to expect could make a big difference in your approach.

 A number of different resources are available to help care staff establish whether a person with dementia is in pain, especially if the person cannot tell you in words.
-One example is the Abbey Pain Tool (for a copy of the Abbey Pain Tool go to: www.dementiacareaustralia.com).
+One example is the Abbey Pain Tool .
 The tool asks us to look for other ways in which the person may be letting us know they are in pain, perhaps through screwing up their face or rocking back and forth.

 What medication can be used to relieve pain in advanced dementia?